Hereditary urea cycle abnormality

 When to Contact a Medical Professional

 Prenatal testing is available.
-Genetic testing before an embryo is implanted may be available for those using in vitro so the specific genetic cause is known.
+Genetic testing before an embryo is implanted may be available for those using in vitro if the specific genetic cause is known.

 A dietician is important to help plan and update a protein-restricted diet as the child grows.

-As with most inherited diseases, there is no way to prevent these disorders.
+As with most inherited diseases, there is no way to prevent these disorders from developing after birth.

-Teamwork between parents, the affected child, and doctors can help prevent severe illness.
+Teamwork between parents, the medical team, and the affected child to follow the prescribed diet can help prevent severe illness.

 Nagamani SCS, Lichter-Konecki U. Inborn errors of urea synthesis.
 In: Swaiman KF, Ashwal S, Ferriero DM, et al, eds.
 Swaiman's Pediatric Neurology: Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 38.